agnesoft/adev/projects/Catch2/docs/test-cases-and-sections.md

 All tag names beginning with non-alphanumeric characters are reserved by Catch.
 Catch defines a number of "special" tags, which have meaning to the test runner itself.
 These special tags all begin with a symbol character.
 Following is a list of currently defined special tags and their meanings.

-* `[!hide]` or `[.]` - causes test cases to be skipped from the default list (i.e. when no test cases have been explicitly selected through tag expressions or name wildcards).
+* `[.]` - causes test cases to be skipped from the default list (i.e. when no test cases have been explicitly selected through tag expressions or name wildcards).
 The hide tag is often combined with another, user, tag (for example `[.][integration]` - so all integration tests are excluded from the default run but can be run by passing `[integration]` on the command line).
 As a short-cut you can combine these by simply prefixing your user tag with a `.` - e.g. `[.integration]`.
-Because the hide tag has evolved to have several forms, all forms are added as tags if you use one of them.

 * `[!throws]` - lets Catch know that this test is likely to throw an exception even if successful.
 This causes the test to be excluded when running with `-e` or `--nothrow`.